sourcegraph/handbook/content/engineering/web/index.md

 The meeting notes for all past web team retrospectives can be found [here](https://docs.google.com/document/d/1YW45Dksk0vIn7drhatwLyo6YbMMkS-naHcuShUi1OOw/edit#heading=h.dxt1jy5hsf1d).

+We do monthly backlog triages together, where we go through the issues in the "To do" column of our [Project board](https://github.com/orgs/sourcegraph/projects/45) and decide which issues we should work on soon by moving them to the "Next" column.
+To manage the load for these triages, a triage may have a specific theme, like "debt" or "performance".
+This helps us resurface older issues, create shared awareness for existing deficiencies among everyone working on the web codebase and ensure all issues have estimates.

 ## Team syncs

 The web team holds weekly syncs.